nx10/httpgd/README.md

 httpgd(..., cors = TRUE)
 ```

+## Planned features

+* Use websockets to push changes directly/faster.
+* Generate optimized (as small as possible) SVGs.
+* Render raster graphics.

 ## Note

 Any advice and suggestions are welcome!

-## Planned features

-* Use websockets to push changes directly/faster.
-* Optimization.

-## Mac OS
+## Mac OS issue

-It seems like a recent mac OS update (Catalina) removed shared libraries used by the package `systemfonts` we depend on (see: https://github.com/r-lib/systemfonts/issues/17).
+~~It seems like a recent mac OS update (Catalina) removed shared libraries used by the package `systemfonts` we depend on (see: https://github.com/r-lib/systemfonts/issues/17).~~

-You can install XQuartz as a workaround (https://www.xquartz.org/).
+~~You can install XQuartz as a workaround (https://www.xquartz.org/).~~

+Users have reported that Apple has released an update that fixes this issue.

 ## License

 This project is licensed GPL v2.0.
 (Because it currently includes some code parts that are licensed this way.
 When I get around to rewrite these parts I will consider switching to a more permissive license.
+This is however very low priority right now.
 Contact me if you have further questions.)

 The html client includes [Material Design icons by Google](https://github.com/google/material-design-icons).